get-set-fetch/documentation/contents/extensibility.md

       <ul>
         <li>
         Selectors<br/>
         One or multiple CSS selectors separated by new line.
 Each one will be a column when exporting resources under the csv format.
-Comments can be added via # .
+By default the innerText property will be scraped but you can define your own using a selector pair, ex: h1, title.
+Comments can be added via #.
         </li>
       </ul>
     </td>